LogtalkDotOrg/logtalk3/examples/design_patterns/NOTES.md

 ________________________________________________________________________

-This directory contains sample implementations of design patterns, most of them described in the book:
+This directory contains sample implementations of design patterns, originating from the OOP and AI communities.
+The OOP patterns are split between behavioral, creational, and structural patterns.
+Most of them are described in the book:

 Design Patterns - Elements of Reusable Object-Oriented Software Erich Gamma, Richard Helm, Ralph Johnson, John Vlissides